cheater/articles/notifications.md

 1. If the window is in focus but the tab is not, the tab title is made bold and perhaps flashes once, or keeps on flashing -- set it in preferences.
 Then, if you switch away from the window, the taskbar entry should become bold.
 1. If the window is not in focus, the tab name is made bold and the window entry on the taskbar is also made bold.

 Granted, all of those should be subject to user preferences -- there are people who just can't stand this -- but the above are not even implemented *badly*.
 They are not implemented *at all*.
-This does not work with *gnome-terminal*: a cursory check shows that it works with various *rxvt* versions; search the *manpage* for *urgentOnBell*.
-It also works in *xterm(1)*, using either *xterm -pob* (mnemonic: pop on bell) or configuring it -- search the *manpage* for *popOnBell* and *bellIsUrgent*.

 Terminals have always had the functionality to receive bells.
 Apparently the functionality exists since at least 1870 -- which makes it even funnier that GNOME still doesn't do that properly.
 Yet again *gnome-terminal* proves to be somewhat of a toy compared to other, "more serious" terminals like *xterm* or *rxvt*.
 Now if configuring them didn't suck so badly..

 </markdown>